anargh-t/Audio_Seperation_Pytorch/README.md

 ## Overview

 This project is a deep learning-based tool for singing voice separation.
 It uses a Recurrent Neural Network (RNN) to split a song into two components: the singing voice (vocals) and the background music (accompaniment).
-The model is trained and evaluated on the MIR-1K dataset and provides both a command-line and a Streamlit web interface for easy use.
+The model is trained and evaluated on the MIR-1K dataset and provides a command-line interface for easy use.

 ---

 ## Features

 - **Source Separation:** Separates vocals and accompaniment from stereo audio.
-- **Streamlit Web App:** Upload your own `.mp3` file and get separated audio instantly.
 - **Training:** Easily train the model on the MIR-1K dataset.
 - **SI-SNR Loss:** Uses Scale-Invariant Signal-to-Noise Ratio (SI-SNR) as the loss function for robust source separation.
 - **Visualization:** Training and validation loss curves are plotted for monitoring.
+- **Preprocessing:** Comprehensive audio preprocessing pipeline for optimal model performance.

 ---